kjossul/PoliHours/README.md

-# PoliCalendars
+# Polihours
-Import your PoliMi Calendar into the Google app.
+Import your PoliMi Lecture Timetable into the Google app.